 Research has shown that light in the red and near-infrared spectrum has a lot of benefits on the body.
 This light typically ranges from 620 nanometers (nm) in length to around 1000nm in length.

 These specific wavelengths penetrate very deep into the bodily tissues and are also absorbed very well by the body.

 This 600nm to 1000nm light range makes up a very small slice of the electromagnetic spectrum as seen below:

 In fact, it only comprises a small amount of the visible light spectrum we see with our naked eye.

-Light sources, such as the sun and common lightbulbs, emit light in all spectra of visible light—hence the name 'full spectrum light', and this is also why a red light therapy device such as the Joovv panel will emit a red glow whereas the sun will emit a white-yellow glow.
+Light sources, such as the sun and common lightbulbs, emit light in all spectra of visible light—hence the name 'full spectrum light', and this is also why a red light therapy device such as a Joovv panel will emit a red glow whereas the sun will emit a white-yellow glow.

-Note—it does need to be noted that near-infrared light at around 800–1000nm is actually invisible to the naked eye, but it's included in the red light therapy 'range' due to its health benefits.
+It does need to be noted that near-infrared light at around 800–1000nm is actually invisible to the naked eye, but it's included in the red light therapy 'range' due to its health benefits.

 This is why the Joovv combo panel shown below appears to only have half of the LED lights working—in fact all are working, but only the 660nm red light LEDs are visible, and the 850nm NIR lights are invisible.